Roland Baas

-Roland Baas (born 2 March 1996) is a Dutch professional footballer who plays as a left-back for DVS '33.
+Roland Baas (born 2 March 1996) is a Dutch professional footballer who plays as a left-back for club DVS '33.

 Club career

 Early career

 Born in Winschoten, started his career in the youth academy of amateur club WVV 1896 before joining the academy of FC Groningen in 2008.

 FC Groningen

 He made his professional debut in the Eredivisie for FC Groningen on 5 October 2014 in a game against Feyenoord.
 He signed his first professional on 27 January 2015, signing with the club for one-and-a-half seasons.
 He made just one appearance for the club during the 2014–15 season, and would not appear for them at all during the 2015–16 season.
 He did not appear for them in the 2016–17 season either, but did appear 26 times for Jong FC Groningen, scoring once.
 It was announced he would leave FC Groningen at the end of the 2016–17 season.